MatthewBurke1995/PyTimeNSW/README.md

 # PyTimeNSW

-PyTimeNSW is a fork of [PyTime](https://github.com/shnode/PyTime) with additional functionality for
+PyTimeNSW is a fork of [PyTime](https://github.com/shnode/PyTime) with specialized functionality for the NSW and Canberra regions in Australia.

 ## Installation
 ```python